 2. Discuss the process of software development from developing the prototype until final production.

 Did Shubhadeep’s story spark your curiosity?
-Then, check out Internshala’s Ethical Hacking training.
+Then, check out Internshala’s Ethical Hacking course.
 You can use BLOG10 to get a discount of 10%.